AznBlusuazn/LootSim/README.txt

 - added login popup with username and password
 - added encryption for password
 - added ability to query the ctg online server for authentication (encrypted)
+- added userdb and lootsimuser db to cloud db server
+- corrected encryption issue
+- added login function with verified/denied login from server
+- added credits text for main menu
+- finished login function with error handling
+- added message box for login status to notify users of issues

 =============================================